 Fintech companies continue to snag market share, leaving other organizations to wonder, “What’s next?”
 As competition increases, institutions must evolve to compete.

 Consumers don't always want technology to replace traditional providers, however.
-While many transactional services have migrated to digital channels, a 2019 report found that seven out of ten executives still consider physical branches an essential component of survival.
+While many transactional services have migrated to digital channels, a study conducted in 2020 found that 9 out of 10 consumers say having a branch nearby is important to them.

 Staying competitive isn't about neglecting your physical locations.
 It's about augmenting your existing strategy with digital marketing.

 Digital marketing should unify, not replace, your online and in-person experiences.